NaifAlsalem/ClimateRadar/docs/USER_GUIDE.md

 - Active keyword watchlist
 - Stats bar (total, High/Medium/Low counts)
 - All currently filtered signals with full details and hyperlinks
-- Classified footer: `Strategic Intelligence | Naif Alsalem · CONFIDENTIAL`

-> **Tip:** Apply filters before exporting — the PDF always reflects what is currently visible on screen.
+> **Tip:** Apply filters before exporting as the PDF always reflects what is currently visible on screen.

 ---